mukundvarma/mukundvarma.github.io/_pages/about.md

 * machine learning algorithm and model development (classical machine learning and deep learning)
 * some amount of software engineering.

+Projects page, blog and CV to follow soon!

 The easiest way to reach me is through LinkedIn or over [email](mukundomics@gmail.com).
 I look forward to hearing from you.